BPM should be about exercising and asserting your firms business priorities, along its lines of control, especially lines at the top and the bottom.

 Here are two different ways of looking at it –

-(i) Product X minimizes the relative competitive advantage between and B, bringing them both on the same level playing field.
+(i) Product X minimizes the relative competitive advantage between A and B, bringing them both on the same level playing field.
 They will each have to think of other ways to get one up on the other.

 (ii) Product X has the potential to sharpen their competitive advantages by highlighting each of their more unique differentiating areas.